The Local Government Efficiency Program, (LGEP)

 The Local Government Efficiency Program is the newest program to be funded through the State of Ohio's Local Government Innovation Fund.
 LGEP is offering grants and scholarships to local political jurisdictions for government-focused Lean training and support.

 - Up to $100,000 in grant funding is available for local governments to learn and use Lean Six Sigma to improve processes and make services simpler, faster, better and less costly.
 Grant funds will be awarded by the Local Government Innovation Council on a quarterly basis.
-With application deadlines on March 10, 2014, and early June, September and December, the Council will approve grants and loans prior to the next funding deadline.
+With application deadlines in early June, September and December, the Council will approve grants and loans prior to the next funding deadline.
 Link for additional details.

-- $2,000 scholarships are available for local government or other political subdivision leaders and staff to attend the one-week LeanOhio Boot Camp: Transforming the Public Sector training program.
-This program, developed by LeanOhio, is scheduled several times this year at Kent State University locations.
+Kent State University is offering four sessions in 2014. $2,000 scholarships are available for local government or other political subdivision leaders and staff to attend the one-week LeanOhio Boot Camp: Transforming the Public Sector training program.

 What is Lean?